ccmucdenver/ccm-docs/docs/modules.md

 ## Basic module commands

-`module load modulename` - make the software pointed to by the module available
+`module load <modulename>` - make the software pointed to by the module available

-`module unload modulename` - make the software pointed to by the module unavailable
+`module unload <modulename>` - make the software pointed to by the module unavailable

 `module purge` -  unload all modules, strongly recommended before loading modules to start clean and assure a predictable environment

 `module list`  - list which modules are loaded

+`module avail <packagename>` - list of all available modules for versions of a package

-`module avail` - list of all available modules
+`module avail` - get a complete (long) list of all available modules

 ## Modules and running code